meschedl/Unckless_Lab_Resources/protocols/sgRNA_synthesis_dig_test.md

 - Get the 96 well magnet plate out of the drawer where the qubit supplies are
 - After the 15 minutes, place the tubes on the magnet plate and wait ~2 minutes
   - You should be able to see that the beads have gone to the side of the tube against the magnet.
 There should be a clear brown spot where the beads are, and the liquid should be clear (but green).
 It is very important to make sure all the beads have gone to the magnet
 - Keep tubes on magnet.
-Pipette the liquid off without disturbing the beads: to to this set your pipette to ~7ul **less** than the volume in the tube.
+Pipette the liquid off without disturbing the beads: to do this set your pipette to ~7ul **less** than the volume in the tube.
 Do not worry about the extra volume, you just want to avoid removing any beads
 - Keep tubes on magnet.
 Add 200ul of fresh 80% ethanol to each tube
 - Wait ~30 seconds
 - Keep tubes on magnet.
 Remove 200ul liquid from the tubes